How to Improve Your Business Cybersecurity During the Remote Working Scale-up

 Hackers are explicitly taking advantage of the coronavirus crisis with a rising risk in the number of phishing and other threats.
 On the other hand, these hackers are also leveraging the fear that workers are feeling in today’s uncommon circumstances as they carry out their remote work.

-Basic security advice for home working for employees also includes
+Essential security advice for home working for employees also includes

-- Ensure that the team’s work from home setup has a secure wi-fi is secure.
+- Ensure that the team’s work from home setup has secure wi-fi is secure.
 While most wi-fi is protected properly, some ISPs may tend to leave gaps so that people in the community can snuff your traffic.

 - Ensure that your remote team has a licensed antivirus thoroughly updated and in place.